-- insolvency law may override the terms of contractual agreements, so you should consider the applicable legal framework as well as the terms of disclosures and legal agreements; - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
+- insolvency law may override the terms of contractual agreements, so you should consider the legal framework as well as the terms of disclosures and legal agreements; - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
 Therefore, you should understand these in order to evaluate the level of protection that you have on our default.
-It is important that you review the relevant disclosures by the CCP in this respect.
+It is important that you review the relevant disclosures by the CCP in this respect; and - to the extent we act through a foreign branch you should also read our disclosure in respect of the foreign legal system of the foreign branch involved (see notes under "Important").
+The respective foreign courts may take insolvency jurisdiction in respect of the assets and liabilities of the foreign branch.